js-ferguson/myBlog/myBlog/README.md

 * Fix resposive layout

-* Fix Edit project modal
+* Fix or remove favicon

 * Write nice code comments

-* remove debuging
+* Remove debuging

-* add files that don't need to be pushed to .gitignore and make sure they are removed from upstream
+* Add files that don't need to be pushed to .gitignore and make sure they are removed from upstream

-* deleting portfolio project should also delete pics from server
+* Deleting portfolio project should also delete pics from server

 ## future features

-* add profile pics?
+* Make comments editable for the author

+* Users can add a profile pics - a default should be provided and displayed with their comments until they upload their own

-* Sub link to get an email about each new post
+* Subscribe link to get an email notification about new blog posts

 * Feature to save draft posts so people don't get emailed every time you write something down

 * A personal feed for posts-in-progress / personal notes -- perhaps integrated with drafts.

-* post page should have a link to next and previous posts
+* Post page should have a link to next and previous posts

-* users can add fav posts and see a list of favs in their user page
+* Users can add fav posts and see a list of favs in their user page

-* upvote and downvotes for replies
+* Upvote and downvotes for replies

-* add an admin page where admins can make other users admins
+* Add an admin page where admins can make other users admins - not strictly neccessary for a single user blog

-* make comments editable for the author

-* allow (editable) replies to comments
+* Allow replies to comments

-* allow users to be able to dismiss or collapse a sticky post so they don't have to keep seeing it after they have read it
+* Allow users to be able to dismiss or collapse a sticky post so they don't have to keep seeing it after they have read it